The colourful Geothermal Areas by Mt. Ölkelduhnúkur and Ölkelduháls in South Iceland

 Hiking signs at Ölkelduháls

-By the time we reached this sign, we saw that we were only less than a km away from Klambragil in Reykjadalur, but we had looked into that gorge from above.
+By the time we reached this sign, we saw we were only a few kilometers away from Klambragil in Reykjadalur, but we had already seen that gorge from above.

 And inside the gorge, you will hear boiling hot springs inside the rock, which make a very distinct sound.